Like most of the vexing questions I post on this blog, my answer to “Should writers do their own editing?” is both YES and NO.

 - Proofreading is the final stage before publication, after the book has been typeset or formatted.
 It involves checking every letter of every word, every punctuation mark, every design element, and even every space, to make sure they are all as they should be.

 I also differentiate developmental editing as a separate form (although some will include it in substantive/structural/content).
-For me, it’s different because it is a form of coaching I offer in the early stages of writing a book.
+For me, it’s different because it is a form of coaching I offer in the early stages of writing a book, or when an author is dealing with a manuscript that won’t behave itself.

 I’m an accredited, professional member of the Institute of Professional Editors (IPEd) here in Australia.
 IPEd produces a 24-page document called Australian Standards for Editing Practice (you can download a copy of the standards here).
 The professional editors groups of other nations no doubt have similar standards.